grilo/citadel/README.md

 CITADel means "Continuous Integration, Testing, And Delivery".

-Draws inspiration from and emulates the behaviour of tools such as TravisCI, CircleCI and GitLab-CI.
+Draws inspiration from, and emulates the behaviour of, tools such as TravisCI, CircleCI and GitLab-CI.

 ## Documentation